top of page

 Search

 When making an offer on a home, knowing how to craft it well can be the key to securing your dream house.
-For a first-time homebuyer, especially in a competitive market like that of Hampton Roads in 2023, actually submitting that first sales contract to the seller can be daunting.
+For a first-time homebuyer, especially in a competitive market like that of Virginia Beach in 2024, actually submitting that first sales contract to the seller can be daunting.

 4 Essential Elements to Making an Offer on a Home in 2023